Zac-HD/shed/README.md

 For Django upgrades, see [`django-codemod`](https://github.com/browniebroke/django-codemod) or [`django-upgrade`](https://github.com/adamchainz/django-upgrade).

+The [`ssort` project](https://pypi.org/project/ssort/) sorts the contents of python modules so that statements are placed after the things they depend on, for easier navigation and consistency of design.

 [`Semgrep` supports some autofixes](https://r2c.dev/blog/2022/autofixing-code-with-semgrep/#the-results), with patterns for a wide variety of languages.
 This includes a variety of both security and style checks, with manual inspection of results recommended.